aws/eks-anywhere/designs/cluster-status.md

 **Problem:** The Full Cluster Lifecycle API allows users to manage (creating, updating and deleting) EKS Anywhere clusters with a native Kubernetes experience we want users to have.
 However, it is unclear and somewhat arduous to assess the state of cluster managed in this way, unlike when using the CLI to manage workload clusters where the state of any operation is made known through the run CLI run logs and the user is notified through success and failure logs.

-**Context**

-Currently, users must engage with Kubernetes resources that are not native to EKS Anywhere API to assess or debug a the state of a cluster.
+**Context:** Currently, users must engage with Kubernetes resources that are not native to EKS Anywhere API to assess or debug a the state of a cluster.
 Additionally, there are multiple ways to do this, which can be inefficient, confusing and overall a bad user experience, depending on how it is done.

 For example, when the user creates/updates EKS Anywhere workload cluster with the API, the user may do some of the following: